tunahanaltintop/GMMKPro-QMK-ISO-TR/README.md

 - From the latest section download "QMK.Toolbox.app.zip" file.
 - Unzip it and run.
 If MacOS security check fail then give permission to it from preferences.
 - Select the downloaded before "gmmk_pro_iso_my-keymap.bin" file
-- Unplug cable of GMMK Pro and while holding Space+B key then plug again.
+- Unplug cable of GMMK Pro and while holding Space+B (if you flashed it to QMK before then the shortcut is F+Backspace) key then plug again.
 This will connect your keyboard on bootloader mode.
 After that you will see the yellow colored device connected command.
 - Click the Flash button.
 After it complete then it is ready for use your GMMK Pro.
 - If you want to return original then press the FN+Backspace.